-Theft or shoplifting charges are serious crimes that need to be handled by a skilled and experienced attorney.
+Theft or shoplifting charges are serious crimes that need to be handled by top-rated attorney specializing in criminal defense in Chicago.
 In Tennessee, theft or shoplifting charges can result in jail time and other penalties.

 Depending on the value of the items, these cases can also be classified as felonies or misdemeanors.
 Felonies carry more severe punishments, while misdemeanors are less harsh and can be avoided through probation or other pretrial diversion programs.

 In addition to a criminal charge, being charged with any crime can ruin your reputation and cause your life to change in many ways.
 Fortunately, a good Knoxville defense lawyer can protect your rights and ensure that your criminal record remains clean.